Daily Pulse - 2026-03-09

 4.3 Freight: tightening capacity meets fuel shock = margin squeeze risk

-• CALL: BEARISH (Trucking margins / transport operators)
+• CALL BEARISH Trucking/Transport (Trucking margins / transport operators)

 • Why it matters: FreightWaves notes capacity tightening after a freight recession, but diesel spikes can erase the benefit quickly—bad combo for smaller carriers (bankruptcy risk rising).